nils-tc/tiny-chat.com/README.md

-# Welcome to the Tiny Chat Custom Integration Repository
+# Welcome to the Tiny Chat docs / guides / custom flows repository!

-This repository contains coding examples and guides on how to utilize [Tiny Chat](https://tiny-chat.com) and integrate custom flows into it.
+This repository contains documentation, coding examples for custom flows, and guides on how to utilize [Tiny Chat](https://tiny-chat.com).
 Whether you're looking to extend Tiny Chat's functionalities or learn how to integrate it with your applications, you'll find resources and examples here to guide you through the process.

 ## Getting Started

-To get started, check out the provided examples and documentation in the repository.
-Each example comes with detailed instructions on how to use it and integrate it into your projects.
+Be sure to have a [Tiny Chat](https://tiny-chat.com) account.
+If your custom flow needs your own slack bot, you will need access to your Slack workspace settings (you need to have the "Workspace Owner," "Admin" or "App Manager" permission).

 ## Contributing